justgithubaccount/openai-realtime-ui/docs/tools-guide.md

 ## Key Discovery: Proper Function/Tool Result Flow

-We discovered that sending function (tool) results to the OpenAI Realtime API requires a specific flow:
+Sending function (tool) results to the OpenAI Realtime API requires a specific flow:

 1. First, send the function result using `conversation.item.create`
 2. Then trigger the model to continue with `response.create`